Agentforce Revenue Management: What It Does (and Doesn't Do)

 - Enhances visibility for sales and finance through unified data, real-time status tracking, and consolidated reporting.

-Typical use cases for Revenue Cloud
+Typical use cases for Agentforce Revenue Management

 Companies turn to Revenue Cloud to manage complex sales operations.
 They can build complex product bundles, apply attribute-based pricing, and set up advanced approval rules based on product, region, or channel.